 2. High Win Rate (on Paper)

-If the market eventually retraces, the trader appears “right” in the end, which will lead to a string of small wins.
+If the market eventually retraces, the trader appears “right” in the end, and this will lead to a string of small wins.

 3. The Temptation of Recovery